 Playa de los Muertos – Although the name is unfortunate, the beach is stunning.
-It offers better water for swimming than the main beach in Sayilta.
-The water seems to be clearer with smaller waves, and the beach is less crowded.
+It offers better water for swimming than the main beach in Sayilta and is only about a 10 minute walk from the main beach.
+The water is clearer with smaller waves and the beach is less crowded.

 Town Around Golf Cart rentals are perfect to cruise around Sayulita easily.
 And if you need something a little more exciting, there’s Polaris UTV tours (like ATV).

 Las Marietas Archipelago (Marietas Islands) – The island is a donut shape with a beach in the center.
 You take a boat out to the island and then swim/snorkel through a cave to get to the hidden beach in the middle of the island.
 The trick is to go during low tide, so you have more space in the cave.
-And make sure you book a snorkeling excursion on a boat to the hidden beach, and not just the Marietas.
-Hidden beach is apparently a must see!
-(I didn’t actually see it, but everyone raves about it.)
-This is the one thing that we didn’t have time to get to, but it looks amazing.
+And make sure you book a snorkeling excursion on a boat specifically to the hidden beach, and not just the Marietas.
+Hidden beach is a must see.

 Haramara Retreat – Offers spa services, a great place to go if you’re sore from surfing.